Jacobbrewer1/patcher/README.md

 	}

 	if len(updates) == 0 {
-		return fmt.Errorf("no fields to update")
+		return errors.New("no fields to update")
 	}

 	query += " " + strings.Join(updates, ", ") + " WHERE id = ?"